kiranshila/SIGPROC.jl/docs/src/examples.md

 fb = Filterbank(filename)
 ```

 The data is stored as a `DimArray` from the [DimensionalData](https://github.com/rafaqz/DimensionalData.jl) package in the `data` attribute.
 This provides zero-cost abstractions for named indexing and fast index lookups.
-Our filterbank data has axes `Freq` and `Samp`, which we can use for indexing.
+Our filterbank data has axes `Freq` and `Ti`, which we can use for indexing.

 ```@example examples
 fb.data